 A: After receiving the proper documentation from you and determining the proper allocations of cash and shares of Berkshire common stock to be paid or issued to BNSF stockholders, the exchange agent will forward to you the cash and/or Berkshire common stock to which you are entitled.
-More information on the documentation you are required to deliver to the exchange agent may be found under the caption "The Merger Agreement-Payment of the Merger Consideration" beginning on page 77.
+More information on the documentation you are required to deliver to the exchange agent may be found under the caption "The Merger Agreement-Payment of the Merger Consideration" beginning on page 79.
 BNSF stockholders will not receive any fractional shares of Berkshire Class A common stock in the merger.
-Instead, they will receive shares of Berkshire Class B common stock in lieu of any fractional shares of Berkshire Class B common stock.
+Instead, they will receive shares of Berkshire Class B common stock in lieu of any fractional shares of Berkshire Class A common stock, and cash in lieu of any fractional shares of Berkshire Class B common stock.